-- Programmers rarely "use Hoare logic" like in this lecture - For simple snippets of code, it's overkill - Gets very complicated with objects and aliasing - But is occasionally useful for loops with subtle invariants - Examples: Homework 0, Homework 2 - Also it's an ideal setting for the right logical foundations - How can logic "talk about" program states? - How does code execution "change what is true"? - What do "weaker" and "stronger" mean?
+- Programmers rarely "use Hoare logic" in this much detail - For simple snippets of code, it's overkill - Gets very complicated with objects and aliasing - But can be very useful to develop and reason about loops and data with subtle invariants - Examples: Homework 0, Homework 2 - Also it's an ideal setting for the right logical foundations - How can logic "talk about" program states? - How does code execution "change what is true"? - What do "weaker" and "stronger" mean?

-This is all essential for specifying library-interfaces, which does happen All the Time in The Real World (coming lectures)
+This is all essential for specifying library-interfaces, which does happen All the Time in The Real World® (coming lectures)